thinktapper/project-mgmt/README.md

 ## Lessons Learned:

 The purpose of this project was to learn how to build a GraphQL server with Apollo and React.
-I learned how to use GraphQL with Apollo and how to use React with Apollo.
+I learned how to use GraphQL with Express and how to use React with Apollo.
 I also learned how to use MongoDB with separate client / server node instances.

 ## Examples: